Taming-the-BEAST/Introduction-to-BEAST2/README.md

 > Select all four data partitions the **Partitions** panel (use **shift+click**) and click the **Link Trees** and **Link Clock Models** buttons.

 You will see that the **Clock Model** and the **Tree** columns in the table both changed to say `noncoding`.
-Now we will rename both models such that the following options and generated log files more easy to read.
+Now we will rename both models such that the following options and generated log files are easier to read.
 The resulting setup should look as shown in [Figure 4](#fig:link).

 > Click on the first drop-down menu in the **Clock Model** column and rename the shared clock model to `clock`.
 >